elastic/azure-marketplace/README.md

 The [Azure Marketplace Elastic Stack offering](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/elastic.elasticsearch) offers a simplified UI and installation experience over the full power of the ARM template.

-It will always bootstrap an Elasticsearch cluster complete with a trial license of the [Elastic Stack's commercial features](https://www.elastic.co/products/stack).
+It will always bootstrap an Elasticsearch cluster complete with a trial license of the [Elastic Stack's platinum features](https://www.elastic.co/products/stack).

 Deploying through the Marketplace is great and easy way to get your feet wet for the first time with Elasticsearch on Azure, but in the long run, you'll want to deploy the templates directly from GitHub using the Azure CLI or PowerShell SDKs.
 <a href="#command-line-deploy">Check out the CLI examples.</a>